Thank God for Bees

-Of all the insects in the world, the Honey Bees has to be the most incredible creature of them all.
+Of all the insects in the world, the Honey Bee has to be the most incredible creature of them all.
 In fact, humans share a deep symbiotic relationship with them.
-Honeybees are known as one of the great scientific mysteries as they have remained unchanged for millions of years, even though the world around them has significantly been altered.
 We love bees and the positive impact that they have on our world.
-Check out all of these cool facts about this amazing insect below.

 - Honeybees can fly approximately 15 miles per hour and will usually travel approximately 3 miles from their hive each day.